shelialia/tp/docs/DeveloperGuide.md

 **MSS:**
 1. Concierge requests a list of all guests with their details (ie. name, phone, email, room, requests).
-2. GuestNote retrieves and displays a list of all guests with their details.
+2. GuestNote retrieves and displays a list of all guests with their details. <br>
    Use case ends.

 **Extensions:**